w4jbm/MBASIC-Protect/README.md

 ```
 The program I was trying to decrypt was just a REMark statement of "The quick brown fox jumped over the lazy brown dog."
 (I know, the fox is supposed to be red...)

+Note: At this point you should be able to create your own file of the form ```10 REM Any comment up to 50 characters...```, save it as a protected (encrypted) file, use a utility like DUMP.COM to snag the contents, place these in the second set of data statements in BRUTEF.BAS, and decode the statement.

-With some tinkering of the pointers, I was able to come up with a list of the 143 individual keys and, at this point, I had enough information to unprotect a program.
+It did take some tinkering of the pointers, but I was able to use this as a foundation to deriving a list of the 143 individual keys and, at this point, I had enough information to unprotect a program.

 The thing that still bothered me was that it seemed larger than the method UNPRO.COM was probably using (I don't see the 143 position table in the dump of that program).
 Also, it didn't seem likely that Microsoft had just stuck a random 143 bytes into their code to act as a key.